 Option #2: A Day Trip from Bologna

-• Visit a Parmesan cheese factory
+• Visit a Parmigiano Reggiano cheese factory

-• Taste balsamic vinegar in Modena
+• Taste traditional balsamic vinegar in Modena

 We started at Lamborghini, which has a rather small museum.
 On display are cars that were produced over the past several decades.
 There’s not much information on display about each car and a visit here is more about seeing the cars and taking a few selfies with them.
 You have the option to take a tour to see the production line, but this is best reserved in advance.